- Behavioral Health

 Shamara Howze joined Mary’s Center in July of 2018 and works as a School Based Mental Health Therapist at Barnard Elementary.
 She received her Bachelor’s degree in Psychology from North Carolina Central University in 2015.
 She later completed her Masters in Clinical Mental Health Counseling in 2017 at North Carolina Agricultural and Technical State University.
 Ms. Howze is currently a Licensed Graduate Professional Counselor and aspires to continue working towards becoming a Play Therapist as she truly enjoys working with youth.
 She also enjoys anything that involves crafts, including painting, hanging out with friends, and cooking.

-Mental Health Therapist Maggie Hume joined the Mary's Center team in November 2010, after two years of service with the Peace Corps in Guatemala.
-She is bilingual in Spanish and English and obtained her MSW (Master of Social Work) degree from the University of Maryland.
+Additional Information: Ms. Hume joined the Mary's Center team in November 2010, after two years of service with the Peace Corps in Guatemala.
 Ms. Hume is licensed as a clinical social worker in both Maryland and the District of Columbia.
 She has a certificate in Sensorimotor Psychotherapy Training in Affect Dysregulation, Survival Defenses, and Traumatic Memory.
-Ms. Hume sees patients at the Ontario Road location and encourages them by reminding them that "Healing is always possible."
+Ms. Hume encourages her clients by reminding them that "Healing is always possible."
 She has many hobbies, including biking, hiking, yoga, swimming, laughing, learning, watching movies, listening to music, reading, traveling, playing Pictionary and chess, having long conversations with friends and family, and savoring a good meal that someone else cooked.

 Ms. Hume says: "I chose to work in mental health because one of the things that matters most to me is seeing and helping people to free themselves from limitations, make the best of hard situations, overcome, and find meaning and joy that were missing.
 Mary's Center reaches out to the people I wanted to work with, and its mission is inspiring to me."